thekiranmahajan/ctrlb-query-filter-builder/README.md

 - **Input Focus**: The input field focuses automatically when required.
 - **Dynamic Dropdown Options**: Options are filtered based on the current step (attribute, operation, or value).

-## Known Bugs

-- **Undefined Option**: When a user types an option, it sometimes returns undefined.
-- **Operation Duplication**: Occasionally, the operation value gets duplicated.

 ## Tech Stack

 - **React**